 Council Chimes In On Independence Celebration

-All council members also commended those who participated in making the Fourth of July parade and events a huge success this year.
+All council members also commended those who participated in making the and events a huge success this year.

 "It's just not a parade, it's the memories for family," Martin said.